oskarikinnunen/oskarikinnunen.github.io/index.md

 # Unity 2D-Terrain Editor

-Used for generating terrainlike 2D-noise.
+Used for generating 2D-noise used for terrain.
 Doesn't output anything right now, but it's a WIP and I am probably going to use it in future projects.

 Currently you can change terrain layer and generation parameters.
 Layer settings can be saved in json format.